 Nailing down your garage conversion cost

+Many of our clients who originally planned to build a stand-alone unit end up building a garage conversion instead because it’s so much more affordable.
 So you’re in good company as you begin the journey from mere garage to fabulous, flexible ADU!

 We’ve covered the main construction elements here, but every property is different.

 The first step to converting your garage to an accessory dwelling unit is educating yourself.
-We have lots of materials to help you, including an ADU Master Class e-course that explains the entire design, permitting, and construction process.
+We have lots of materials to help you, including an ADU Blueprint Master Class e-course that explains the entire design, permitting, and construction process.

 So go ahead–learn a little more!
 A year from now you could be welcoming guests to your own beautiful garage conversion ADU.
 It all begins by tell us a bit about your ADU project.
 Talk to you soon!